 For a search engine to direct a searcher to a site, the site has to have what the person is looking for.
 The search engine takes the phrase typed in by the searcher and analyzes the keyword density of different websites.
 By looking at how many times the keyword appears on the site, the search engine makes sure it delivers relevant results to the searcher.

 Search engines also check if your site is user-friendly.
 Make sure that all of your pages are linked somewhere, preferably to your home page, that users can easily access.
-This also makes it easier for the search engine to access, analyze and index them.
+This also makes it easier for the search engines to access, analyze and index them.

 On Page SEO Tips